Applying for a passport or ID card at Schiphol

 Collecting your document

-- You can make an appointment to collect your document from the Schiphol passport desk using the online appointment system (in Dutch) of the municipality of Haarlemmermeer.
+- You can make an appointment to collect your document from the passport desk at Schiphol using the online appointment system (in Dutch) of the municipality of Haarlemmermeer.

 - You must collect the passport or identity card in person at the passport desk.
-The desk is located in departure hall 1, opposite the KLM check-in desks.
+The desk is located in Arrival Hall 2.
 Remember to check the opening times.

 - Children under the age of 12 must collect their passport or ID card together with their parent(s) or guardian(s).
 If this is not possible, they will need permission from their parent(s) or guardian(s).
 Children aged 12 or older may collect their own passport or ID card.